-Agriculture remains the economic backbone of most African countries — in terms of gross domestic product, employment and rural livelihoods.
+Agriculture remains the economic backbone of most African countries ⏤ in terms of gross domestic product, employment and rural livelihoods.
 63 percent of all Africans live in rural areas.
 It is the smallholder farmers who are feeding not only their own families but entire rural and urban populations.
 Smallholders provide precious raw materials and products for national, regional and international trade.

-Subgroups of the working group
+Main workstreams of the working group

-- Formal and Non-Formal Education and Farmer Based Organizations
+- Farmer Organizations

-- Inclusive contract farming
+- Inclusive Business Models (such as contract farming)